Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Simulation studies

-The performance of the DMW algorithm also improves as the temporal range increases.
-However, these simulation results bring forth a major flaw in the DMW algorithm.
-The estimated motion winds from the DMW algorithm are at most half integers and they are limited to the size of the larger search window.
-That is, while estimating the motion vectors, the smaller central target scene ($3 \times 3$) can only move up to 4 pixels in all directions while it is being tracked back and forward in time.
+The performance of the DMW Algorithm also improves as the temporal range increases.
+However, these simulation results bring forth a major flaw in the DMW Algorithm.
+The estimated motion winds from the Algorithm are at most half integers and they are limited to the size of the larger search window.
+That is, while estimating motion vectors, the smaller central target scene ($3 \times 3$) can only move up to 4 pixels in all directions while it is being tracked back and forward in time.
 As a result, it performs poorly for the larger wind motion vector, which had a v-component of 5 pixel units.
-This can once again be attributed to the window size relative to the magnitude of the wind vector.
+This can also be attributed to the window size relative to the magnitude of the wind vector.

 To examine the effect of window size, we now perform the simulations again with window sizes of $11 \times 11$ and $15 \times 15$ respectively, under the same covariance parameter settings as described earlier.
-The panels of Table \ref{3t1} portray a clear picture of the effect of window size on the estimation of winds using STDM.
-The estimation of both wind vectors improve as we increase window size from $7 \times 7$ to $11 \times 11$ (see Table \ref{3t1}, middle panel) and then to $15 \times 15$ (see Table \ref{3t1}, bottom panel).
+The panels of Tables \ref{3t2} and \ref{3t3} portray a clear picture of the effect of window size on the estimation of winds using STDM.
+The estimation of both wind vectors improve as we increase window size from $7 \times 7$ to $11 \times 11$ (see Table \ref{3t2}) and then to $15 \times 15$ (see Table \ref{3t3}).

-In this simulation, a larger target window always produces more accurate estimates of the wind components.
-However, this might not be the case in practice.
-In this part of the simulation study, the true winds have been chosen in a single window.
-When we consider a spatial domain, choosing an arbitrarily large target window might lead to inaccurate estimates of the wind vectors.
-In the next part of the simulation study, we look at motion winds over a spatial domain.
+In this part of the simulation study, the true wind has been chosen in a single window.
+This is analogous to constant wind vectors over a spatial domain.
+The next two simulation studies consider non-constant wind fields and investigate the effect of the choice of window size and spatial smoothing on wind estimates.